Using deep learning to construct stochastic local search SAT solvers with performance bounds: Methods

-SAT is NP-complete (see Refs.~\cite{Cook1971, Levin1973}) and has many applications in industry.
-For example, it can be used to verify hardware and software, to plan and schedule, and to solve problems in cryptography.
+where each clause $c_j$ is a disjunction of literals (i.e., variables or their negations).
+SAT is $\mathsf{NP}$-complete in worst-case complexity by virtue of the Cook–Levin theorem (see Refs.~\cite{Cook1971, Levin1973}).
+At the same time, it has many applications in industry.
+To name a few, it can be used to verify hardware and software, to plan and schedule, and to solve problems in cryptography.

-Notationwise, in the following we write $[n] \equiv \{1, \dots, n\}$, $c \in \phi$ to denote that the clause $c$ is present in a CNF-formula $\phi$, $V(c) \subseteq [n]$ to denote the set of variables present in $c$.
-We further split $V(c)$ into disjoint subsets $V^+(c)$ and $V^-(c)$, depending on whether the variables appear in $c$ with or without negation, respectively.\footnote{Note that we can assume, w.l.o.g., that no variable appears twice in any clause, since we can in this case generate an equivalent formula $\phi'$ that satisfies this assumption, in linear time.} For any assignment $x$ and any subset $V\subseteq [n]$ of variables, we write $x|_V = (x_v)_{v \in V}$ to denote the truncated assignment on $V$, $c(x) \in \{0,1\}$ to indicate whether a clause is violated or not, and $\phi(x) = \sum_j c_j(x)$ to denote the number of violated clauses.
-Finally, we write $X_n \equiv \{0,1\}^n$ and, for an instance $\phi$, we denote as $\Pi(\phi) \subset X_n$ the set of assignments with the minimal number of violated constraints across $I_n$.
+Notationwise, in the following we write $[n] \coloneq \{1, \dots, n\}$, $|\phi|$ for the number of clauses present in $\phi$, $c \in \phi$ to denote that the clause $c$ is present in a CNF-formula $\phi$, and $V(c) \subseteq [n]$ to denote the set of variables present in $c$.
+We further split $V(c)$ into disjoint subsets $V^-(c)$ and $V^+(c)$, depending on whether the variables appear in $c$ with or without negation, respectively.\footnote{Note that we can assume, w.l.o.g., that no variable appears twice in any clause, since we can in this case generate an equivalent formula $\phi'$ that satisfies this assumption, in linear time.} For any assignment $x$ and any subset $V\subseteq [n]$ of variables, we write $x|_V = (x_v)_{v \in V}$ to denote the truncated assignment on $V$, $c(x) \in \{0,1\}$ to indicate whether a clause is violated or not, and $\phi(x) = \sum_j c_j(x)$ to denote the number of violated clauses.
+Finally, we write $X_n \coloneq \{0,1\}^n$ and, for an instance $\phi$, we denote as $\Pi(\phi) \subset X_n$ the set of assignments with the minimal number of violated constraints across $X_n$.
 An instance is \emph{satisfiable} if there exists an $x$ such that $\phi(x) = 0$ and \emph{unsatisfiable} otherwise.